 Any student placed on "Suspend" status has the right to appeal.
-Appeal forms are available in the Financial Aid Office or may be printed from the Financial Aid web page (ivcc.edu/financialaid.)
-All appeals must be complete and provide detailed information explaining why the student failed to meet the SAP standards and what has changed in the student's situation which will allow the student to be successful after the next academic evaluation.
+Appeal Forms are available in the Financial Aid Office or may be printed from the Financial Aid web page (ivcc.edu/financialaid.)
+All appeals must be complete and provide detailed information about extenuating circumstances.
+Extenuating circumstances include: personal illness/accident, serious illness or death within the immediate family, an auto accident or other situation beyond the reasonable control of the student.
 Third-party documentation is required with each appeal when applicable.
 Documentation may include, but is not limited to, copies of medical records, accident reports, and/or letters from an IVCC counselor, work supervisor or other counselor.
 Appeals must be submitted to the Financial Aid Office prior to or during the semester for which the student is seeking financial aid.
 Students will be notified by mail of the Standards of Academic Progress Committee's decision as promptly as possible.
 All appeal decisions are final.